 RESPECTING THE SITE’S LANDSCAPE IDENTITY

-Large expanses of greenery will prevail – buildings will cover less than 10% of the site’s total surface area – helping the Center to blend into the surrounding landscape.
+Large expanses of greenery will prevail – buildings will cover less than 10% of the site’s total surface area – helping the Campus to blend into the surrounding landscape.
 Inspired by the site’s plants and rural setting, the facilities will create visual perspectives that tie in with the omnipresent natural background.
 Preserving this identity was one of the main aims of the architectural project undertaken by the Wilmotte & Associés agency.

 We conceived our project as a park, where nature and the emblematic and elegant buildings would engage in a form of dialogue.
 It makes the most of the site’s features and setting to form, at the plot level, a piece of land with great ecological diversity, and to ensure, at the territorial level, visual and ecological continuity.